Domestication of the Syrian hamster: United States

-Albert Marsh of Mobile, Alabama established the commercial hamster industry in the United States in the 1940s.
-Marsh first got a hamster when he was gambling and won it in a wager.
+Albert Marsh of Mobile, Alabama, established the commercial hamster industry in the United States in the 1940s.
+Marsh first got a hamster when he was gambling and won it in a wager for $1.
 Somehow he got more hamsters after this one, perhaps from the breeding stock managed by Guy Henry Faget in Carville, Louisiana.
 At the time, Marsh was a highway engineer but unemployed.
 After getting his hamsters, he learned to breed them and founded Marsh Enterprises and the Gulf Hamstery, which promoted Syrian hamsters as pets, for laboratory use, and in business schemes.
 Marsh took advertisements in magazines, comics, and livestock trade journals which praised hamsters as pets and presented the idea that breeding hamsters was a good business investment.
 In his business, he shipped hamsters to people who would be breeders, then he coordinated the shipment of various breeders' hamsters to other breeders or to laboratories.

 Marsh was successful in part because of the professionalism he brought to the art of hamster husbandry.
 He authored a book, The Hamster Manual, which had a distribution of 80,000 copies by its 6th edition in 1951.
 In 1946, Marsh began a campaign to legalize the ownership of hamsters in California, which were prohibited.
 On 10 February 1948, with the help of the governor of Alabama and others, Marsh was successful in convincing the California State Department of Agriculture to designate Syrian hamsters as "normally domesticated animals".

-The hamstery business peaked from 1948-1951 then profitability dropped to almost nothing in the early 1950s.
+The hamstery business peaked from 1948 to 1951 then profitability dropped to almost nothing in the early 1950s.
 The market changed when small hamsteries, most of which started with hamsters from Marsh, became available everywhere and satisfied local demand for pet hamsters.
 Marsh's Gulf Hamstery closed in the 1950s.